 Acute leukemia is the most common form of cancer in children, comprising approximately 30 percent of all childhood malignancies .
 Of the acute leukemias, acute lymphoblastic leukemia (ALL) occurs five times more commonly than does acute myeloid leukemia (AML).
 Survival rates for ALL have improved dramatically since the 1980s, with a current five-year overall survival rates estimated at greater than 85 percent [1-4].
 This improvement in survival is due to treatment of a large number of children on sequential standardized research protocols.
 Approximately 75 to 80 percent of children with newly diagnosed ALL participate in such trials, the goals of which are to improve clinical outcomes while minimizing acute toxicities and late-occurring adverse events.

 The outcome of ALL in children is reviewed here.
 Presentation, classification, risk group stratification, and treatment of childhood ALL are discussed separately.
-(See "Overview of the presentation and classification of acute lymphoblastic leukemia in children" and "Risk group stratification and prognosis for acute lymphoblastic leukemia in children" and "Overview of the treatment of acute lymphoblastic leukemia in children".)
+(See "Overview of the presentation and diagnosis of acute lymphoblastic leukemia in children" and "Risk group stratification and prognosis for acute lymphoblastic leukemia in children" and "Overview of the treatment of acute lymphoblastic leukemia in children".)

 In contrast, in the developing world, cure rates are less than 35 percent , in part because of abandonment of treatment and/or lack of dedicated, multidisciplinary pediatric oncology units .
 Individual prognosis in the developed world varies according to risk group: